-The primary goal of the master’s degree program in communication disorders is to develop competent professional practitioners who are prepared to work with other disciplines and make contributions to the field of speech-language pathology and who are well grounded in diagnostic and therapeutic skills.
+The primary goal of the master's degree program in speech-language pathology is to develop competent, professional practitioners who are prepared to work with other disciplines, make contributions to the field of speech-language pathology, and who are well grounded in diagnostic and therapeutic skills.
 Knowledge of and participation in research is strongly encouraged.

-The length of the program may vary depending on the undergraduate background of the student; but the master’s degree in communication disorders is available with a thesis or non-thesis option.
-In addition, enrollment in clinical practicum each semester is required in order to achieve a total of 400 clinic clock hours.
+The length of the program may vary depending on the undergraduate background of the student, but the master's degree in speech-language pathology is available with a thesis or non-thesis option.
+In addition, enrollment in clinical practicum each semester is required in order to achieve a total of 400 clinical clock hours.

-In addition to University and Graduate School admission requirements, the program requires you to complete the following steps and send in one packet to the address listed below:
+In addition to University and Graduate School admission requirements (you must apply to the graduate school using Apply Texas or see link on the graduate page), the program requires you to complete the following steps and send in ONE packet to the address listed below:

-Note: GPA is calculated from the last 30 hours of coursework completed in communication disorders.
-If you are currenlty leveling your last 30 hours will be considered.
-The department of communication disorders does not require the GRE for admission consideration.
-For letters of recommendation you may choose to use the form for a professor or supervisor to complete and have sent directly to the program.
+Note: GPA is calculated from the last 30 hours of Communication Disorder Program coursework completed (to include, but not limited to sign language and statistics).
+If you are currently leveling, your last 30 hours will be considered.
+The Department of Communication Disorders does not require the GRE for admission consideration.
+For letters of recommendation, you may choose to use this form for a professor or supervisor to complete and have sent directly to the graduate school.
+We still recommend a letter of recommendation.
 The following rubric is used to evaluate each candidate.
 Graduate Admission Rubric

-The written assignment and letters of recommendation should be mailed directly to:
+The paper and letters of recommendation should be mailed directly to:

 Ongoing Program Requirements